NVIDIA/DALI/docs/advanced_topics.rst

 device synchronization.
 As a result, when possible, DALI avoids reallocating these kinds of memory.
 The buffers that are allocated with this storage type will only grow when the existing buffer is too small to accommodate the requested shape.
-This strategy reduces the number of total memory management operations and increases the processing speed up to the point where memory requirements are stable and no more allocations occur.
+This strategy reduces the number of total memory management operations and increases the processing speed when the memory requirements become stable and no more allocations are required.

 By contrast, ordinary host memory is relatively inexpensive to allocate and free.
 To reduce host memory consumption, the buffers might shrink when the new requested size is smaller than